Subpoena Defense Initiative

 Independent or freelance journalists and those who work for small or nonprofit news organizations are often the most vulnerable to a threat of legal action, including a subpoena.
 FAC responds rapidly to requests for help connect journalists with qualified legal counsel.
 Many if not most of these journalists have no ready access to legal counsel to assist them if they are subpoenaed.

 FAC provides free legal seminars for lawyers interested in defending journalists.
-Attend one of our upcoming seminars.
 The goal of the program is to equip interested attorneys with specific knowledge of the procedural and substantive challenges of defending subpoenaed journalists, as well as build a roster of qualified attorneys FAC can call on when the need arises.